williamslab/ped-sim/README.md

 Generation 2 has two branches that are the full sibling children of the founders in generation 1.
-The sibling in branch 2 gets printed, but because of the no-print `1n` branch specification, neither member of branch 1 (i.e., branch 2's full sibling and his/her spouse) get printed.
-Finally, generation 3 has one branch with one individual that gets printed.
+The sibling in branch 2 gets printed, but because of the no-print `1n` branch specification, neither member of branch 1 (i.e., the `i1` individual [who is branch 2's full sibling] and his/her spouse) get printed.
+Finally, generation 3 has one branch with one individual (the child of generation 2's branch 1) that gets printed.
 Thus, for each replicate pedigree, the program produces a pair of samples with an avuncular relationship.

 The third entry simulates 10 pedigrees named `hs` for half-sibling: